New Jersey Railroad Injury Lawyers

-You must promptly report your accident to eliminate the railroads opportunity to claim that your injury occurred off the job.
+You must promptly report your accident, as your railroad employer may attempt to claim that your injury occurred off the job.
 Your foreman or supervisor may try to talk you out of reporting an injury for several reasons, such as maintaining their safety record clean.
 It is extremely important that you speak with an experienced FELA lawyer as soon as possible after the injury occurs, so that he or she can assist you in proper and prompt reporting of your accident, ensuring that you receive prompt and effective medical care.

 Occupational Illness or Death

 Even today, the railroad industry is regarded as one of the most dangerous industries in the country.
 However, not all railroad-related deaths and injuries are due to train accidents or derailments and/or date certain trauma.
 Every year, hundreds of railroad employees are diagnosed with lung-related illnesses as a result of their occupational exposure to numerous harmful materials and substances.
 Years of regular, unprotected exposure to asbestos, chemicals, PCBs, diesel fumes, rail dust and dust particulates, cleaning agents, and various other harmful substances often result in a variety of pulmonary conditions and illnesses.
 These illnesses can be debilitating, progressive and often untreatable.